Email FacebookTwitterMenu burgerClose thin

 Dreaming of an early exit from the workforce?
-Many Americans wonder if they can retire at age 53, which is well before the traditional retirement age of 65 or even the earliest Social Security eligibility at 62.
-While retiring in your early fifties is certainly possible, it requires careful planning and consideration of several key factors.
+Many Americans wonder if they can afford to retire in their 50s, well before Social Security eligibility at 62.
+While retiring as early as 53 is certainly possible, it requires careful planning and consideration of several key factors.
 Early retirement means funding potentially decades of living expenses without the safety net of Medicare or full Social Security benefits.
 Success depends largely on having substantial savings, a realistic budget for your post-work years and a solid strategy for healthcare coverage.

 How to Know if You Can Retire at Age 53